Doctoral Researchers

 Supervised by Mark Coeckelbergh

+Pia is researcher on digital humanism at the FH des BFI Wien.
 Pia-Zoe's project "'Trust the Machine?': Conceptualising Trust in the Age of Generative Artificial Intelligence" focuses on the influence of emerging technologies, in particular generative AI, on the trust relationships necessary for functioning democratic institutions.
 Her work combines conceptual reflections on trust and its relationship to societal change with ethnographic interview data to bridge the gap between theory and practice.

 Henriikka Hannula